This article about the best maritime logistics startups is part of the “Logistics of the Future” series looking at the top logistics startups today.

-With partnerships including Maersk Line, Hapag Lloyd and CMA CGM, the New York Shipping Exchange has been making big waves in the maritime industry since it launched in 2014.
+With partnerships including Maersk Line, Hapag Lloyd, and CMA CGM, the New York Shipping Exchange has been making big waves amidst maritime logistics startups since it launched in 2014.
 The innovative platform allows companies to compare carrier rates in one place and secure a contract with guaranteed space up to six months in advance, all while maintaining your booking process as is.

 Currently, the negotiations on the contract market and the spot market’s closing period can take anywhere from 48 hours to a week.
 On NYSHEX’s digital platform, ocean carriers post specific offers, which can then be instantly accepted by a shipper, turning the negotiation process on its head.